Cleveland Cavaliers: Media

 WTAM (1100 AM/106.9 FM) and WMMS (100.7 FM) currently serve as the flagship stations for the Cavaliers AudioVerse.
-Tim Alcorn (play by play) and former Cavaliers star Jim Chones (analyst) are the radio team, with WTAM morning co-host/sports director Mike Snyder hosting the pregame/halftime/postgame shows.
+Tim Alcorn serves as the announcer, with WTAM morning co-host/sports director Mike Snyder hosting the pregame/halftime/postgame shows.
 Former Ohio State standout and NBA player Brad Sellers joins Snyder for the postgame show.

 Spanish language broadcasts of home games air on WJMO 1300, with Rafael Hernandez Brito on the call.